-Technology has fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
-As a result, educators are continually adapting their means and methods of instruction, and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The Board of Directors provides Technology Resources to support the educational and professional needs of its students and staff.
-With respect to students, Academy Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
-The Board of Directors provides students with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
-The Academy's computer network and Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its limited educational purpose.
+Technology directly affects the ways in which information is accessed, communicated, and transferred in society.
+Educators are expected to continually adapt their means and methods of instruction, and the way they approach student learning, to incorporate the latest technologies.
+The Board of Directors provides Information & Technology Resources (as defined in Bylaw 0100) (collectively, "Academy Information & Technology Resources") to support the educational and professional needs of its students and staff.
+With respect to students, Academy Information & Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board of Directors provides students with access to the Internet for educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
+The Academy's computer network and Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its stated educational purpose.

-The Board regulates the use of HVAM Technology Resources by principles consistent with applicable local, State, and Federal laws, HVAM's educational mission, and articulated expectations of student conduct as delineated in the Student Code of Conduct.
-This policy and its related administrative guidelines and the Student Code of Conduct govern students' use of HVAM Technology Resources and students' personal communication devices when they are connected to the HVAM computer network, Internet connection, and/or online educational services/apps, or when used while the student is on Board-owned property or a Board-sponsored activity.
+The Board regulates the use of Academy Information & Technology Resources in a manner consistent with applicable local, State, and Federal laws, the Academy's educational mission, and articulated expectations of student conduct as delineated in the Student Code of Conduct.
+This policy and its related administrative guidelines and the Student Code of Conduct govern students' use of Academy Information & Technology Resources and students' personal communication devices when they are connected to Academy Information & Technology Resources, including online educational services/apps, regardless of whether such use takes place on or off school property (see Policy 5136).

-Users are required to refrain from actions that are illegal (such as libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, and the like) or unkind (such as personal attacks, invasion of privacy, injurious comment, and the like).
-Because its Technology Resources are not unlimited, the Board has also instituted restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.
+Students are prohibited from using Academy Information & Technology Resources to engage in illegal conduct (e.g., libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, etc.) or conduct that violates this Policy and its related administrative guidelines and the Student Code of Conduct (e.g., making personal attacks or injurious comments, invading a person's privacy, etc.).
+Nothing herein, however, shall infringe on students' First Amendment rights.
+Because its Information & Technology Resources are not unlimited, the Board may institute restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.

-Users have no right or expectation to privacy when using HVAM Technology Resources (including, but not limited to, privacy in the content of their personal files, e-mails, and records of their online activity when using the Academy's computer network and/or Internet connection).
+Students have no right or expectation to privacy when using Academy Information & Technology Resources (including, but not limited to, privacy in the content of their personal files, messages/e-mails, and records of their online activity).

-First, the Board may not be able to technologically limit access through its Technology Resources, to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
-Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted procedures and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, opens classrooms and students to electronic information resources that may not have been screened by educators for use by students of various ages.
+While the Board uses various technologies to limit students using its Information & Technology Resources to only use/access online educational services/apps and resources that have been pre-approved for the purpose of instruction, study, and research related to the curriculum, it is impossible to prevent students from accessing and/or coming in contact with online content that has not been pre-approved for use by students of certain ages.
+It is no longer possible for educators and community members to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted procedures and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them) when significant portions of students' education take place online or through the use of online educational services/apps.